Chocolate Peppermint Cookies

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Happy to hear you enjoyed these cookies, Patricia!
-Thanks so much for trying them out and coming back to leave a review.
-I really appreciate it!
+Woo!!
+So glad you loved these cookies, Amelia.
+Thanks for coming back to leave a review.
+I really appreciate it.